 - Multi-Region: GSLB for multiple regions and geo-aware load balancing

 - Traffic Routing

-- Ingress gateway with integrated IPAM/DNS, blacklist/whitelist and rate limiting
+- Ingress gateway with integrated IPAM/DNS, deny list/accept list and rate limiting

 - L4-7 load balancing with SSL/TLS offload